 Not let’s go further and analyze all future performance for these stocks.
-To do that I need to collect data from the day they published this article up to today.
-For simplicity, I will get all data for entire 2019.
-To get the data I used IEX data API.
-It’s pretty nice and available data source you should definitely check.
+To do that, I need to collect data from the day they published this article up to today.
+For simplicity, I will get all data for the entire of 2019.
+To get the data, I used IEX data API.
+It’s a pretty nice and available data source you should definitely check.
 If you want to reproduce my results – you have to register an account in IEX and get a token.

-Now I have data all data I need, let’s check how much do these potential long trades did from publishing date to today.
+Now I have data all data I need, let’s check how much these potential long trades did from the publishing date to today.

 Summary of stock returns:

 Min.
 1st Qu.
 Median Mean 3rd Qu.
 Max. -87.581 -9.177 3.280 2.600 11.548 146.326

 Stock returns histogram:

 Stock returns don’t look very impressive.
 Mean PnL is 2.6%.
 There is a stock that lost 87.5% of its value from the beginning of the year, and 25% of stocks lost 9.1% or more (1st Quantile).

 If we’re looking at SPY’s performance during this year, it was pretty good, and SPY grew 12.6%.
 So the majority of these stocks underperformed SPY.
 So just investing in the market seems like a much better idea.

 But let’s go deeper and try to investigate what is going on with these stocks daily.
 Maybe there was a period when they performed better.